 In Education, Learning With 3D Printing Is Important

-Learning with 3D printing is also very exciting since students can get the first-hand experience of the subject matter especially in STEM (Science, Technology, Engineering, and Mathematics) subjects.
+Learning with 3D printing is also very exciting since students can get first-hand experience of the subject matter especially in STEM (Science, Technology, Engineering, and Mathematics) subjects.

-3D printing technique promotes active learning practices that compel active participation of the students.
+3D printing technology promotes active learning practices that compel the active participation of the students.
 It offers more room for interactive learning and activities.
-For example, teachers in a biology class can create 3D models of human body parts such the lungs, heart, bones and et cetera.
+For example, teachers in a biology class can create 3D models of human body parts such as the lungs, heart, bones and et cetera.
 This allows the students to explore and experience objects by touch and feel.
 This enhances hands-on learning and learning by doing.

 Students Learn With 3D Printing

 Students who learn by 3D get more exposed and in the process.
 They get an opportunity of experimenting with their idea.
 This enhances the student’s creativity opening opportunities for them and their teachers alike.
 It will also change the dynamics of consumer culture whereby the students become passive consumers to active creators.

 3D printing teaches students that it is ok to fail the first time and trying again to get better.
 When young students understand that failure is part of the process, they are never afraid to try different ideas.

 This builds confidence and inspires them to think big and hence creating their legacies.
 It has also assisted teachers in getting their students to be interested in the lesson at hand making it easier to understand complex concepts.

 For young children, it is usually hard to figure out what is not visible.
 Therefore, visual learning improves their understanding of functionality and by being able to see and touch the whole of something.
 Research shows that 3D printed models are capable of representing information in the most economical manner to facilitate efficient learning.